bpg/terraform-provider-proxmox/docs/index.md

 -> If you run clustered Proxmox VE, you will need to configure the `sudo` privilege for the user on all nodes in the cluster.

--> `sudo` is not installed by default on Proxmox VE nodes.
-You can install it via the command line on the Proxmox host: `apt install sudo`

 ~> The `root` user on the Proxmox node must be configured with `bash` as the default shell.

 You can configure the `sudo` privilege for the user via the command line on the Proxmox host.
 In the example below, we create a user `terraform` and assign the `sudo` privilege to it: